Can I Quit My Job if I Signed an Employment Contract?

-Most standard employment contracts in Ohio contain a clause that prohibits workers from taking jobs with competitors, also called non-compete agreements.
-The language varies, but these clauses typically seek to stop employees from working for competitors within a specific geographic area (ex: 10 miles from a former employer), stealing clients and customers, and soliciting former co-workers to come work for the competitor.
+Many employment contracts in Ohio contain a clause that prohibits workers from taking jobs with competitors, which are referred to as non-compete agreements.
+The language varies, but these clauses typically seek to stop employees from working for competitors within a specific geographic area (ex: 10 miles from a former employer), taking clients and customers, and soliciting former co-workers to come work for the competitor.

-Courts typically enforce non-compete agreements so do not assume that just because you resigned, your non-compete is void.
-This is not true – courts generally enforce non-compete agreements whether you resign or are terminated.
+Courts typically enforce non-compete agreements, so do not assume that just because you resigned, your non-compete is void.
+This is not true.
+Courts generally enforce non-compete agreements whether you resign or are terminated.
 Consult with an employment attorney before going to work for a competitor if you know you are bound by a non-compete agreement.
-If you do not, you risk being sued by your former employer for breach of the non-compete agreement.
+If you do not, you risk being liable to your former employer for breach of the non-compete agreement.

-Typically, no. If any portion of the employment contract is voided, it does not mean that the rest of the employment contract is void.
+Typically, no. If any portion of the employment contract is voided, that does not mean that the rest of the employment contract is void.
 In fact, the opposite is true.
-If a portion of the employment agreement is found to be void for some reason, the remaining provisions are still enforceable.
+If a portion of the employment agreement is found to be void for some reason, the remaining provisions are usually still enforceable.